 Sorry to disappoint you, but becoming the next Uber, Slack, or Airbnb is not as easy as it sounds!

-As much as 67% of startups stall in the VC process at some point and either end up failing to exit or to continue receiving funding, let alone becoming unicorns.
+If you want to know why do startups fail, statistics show us that 67% of startups stall in the VC process at some point.
+They either end up failing to exit or to continue receiving funding, let alone becoming unicorns.
 Still, you never know how disruptive your business can be until you try.

 Despite how many loan options exist out there, most startup owners tend to use their own money when starting a business.
 The same business startup statistics show that only 34% of respondents used bank loans, whereas 16% stated that most of the money came from friends and family.

 12. On average, it takes a startup six months to hire someone.

 Founding a startup is one thing, yet building a solid team that will help you grow is another thing entirely.
 So, brace yourself — it will take quite some time to hire the right person/people once you start your company.

 What Percentage of Startups Are Successful?

 How many startups are successful, and why or how do they fail?